omnibond/idm-scripting/grouper/README.md

 - Go to Driver Properties and the GCVs section.
 Configure the GrouperWS Base Url, Grouper Username, Base DN, Grouper Base Folder Path, and decide whether to provision a flat structure.
-- Start the Driver in iManager and the Novell IDM Scripting Driver service to begin synchronizing accounts.
+- Start the Driver in iManager and the NetIQ IDM Scripting Driver service to begin synchronizing accounts.

 Newly created groups will be synchronized to Grouper.
 You can also migrate existing groups using the driver's Migrate feature.
 You can even migrate an